Re-Index OpManager Postgres Database

 clean all database tables

 clears or removes space left over so it can be re-written to.
-Space ocupied by deleted values
+Space occupied by deleted values

 To reindex polled data only run the following commands.